 Coaching Staff of CCRI Men's Basketball Team

-Harris came to CCRI with more than 20 seasons of experience coaching high school basketball.
-He made his mark on the Rhode Island scene as the varsity boys’ basketball coach at Cranston East High School from 1990 to 2006, compiling 230 wins.
-Under his direction, the team won three consecutive RIIL Division 1A State Championships in 2002, 2003 and 2004, and was the state finalist runner-up in 2001.
-The team also won four RIIL Division 1 League Championships in 1997, 2000, 2003 and 2004.
-Harris was chosen as Rhode Island Basketball Coaches Association (RIBCA) Coach of the Year in 1996, 1997, 2002, 2003 and 2004.
+Harris came to CCRI with more than two decades of experience coaching high school basketball.
+He made his mark on the Rhode Island scene as the varsity boys' basketball coach at Cranston East High School from 1990 to 2006, compiling 230 wins.
+Under his direction, the team won three consecutive RIIL Division IA State Championships in 2002, 2003 and 2004, and was the state finalist runner-up in 2001.
+The team also won four RIIL Division I League Championships in 1997, 2000, 2003 and 2004.
+Harris was chosen as the Rhode Island Basketball Coaches Association (RIBCA) Coach of the Year in 1996, 1997, 2002, 2003 and 2004.

 Prior to coaching at Cranston East, Harris coached with Joe Hassett Sr. at Our Lady of Providence and Jim Hopkins at both Cranston High School East and Johnston High School.
 He began his coaching career with the Catholic Youth Organization at St. Matthew.